 - Whichever process you run, be sure to document your backup management procedures.

-- Perform backups when there is little to no activity on the server.
+- Perform backups when there is no activity on the server.

 Runtime Backup Option for SQLite

-The Runtime backup option for SQLite databases guarantees successful backup copies when users are logged in to the server and performing write operations.
-While the backup is performed, users will be able to browse SystemWeaver data, but write operations will lock the client until the backup operation has been completed.
-Therefore, the only noticeable effect on performance during a backup would be for users who are currently performing a write operation.
-They may experience a very quick freezing of their screen (similar to a quick glitch).
+The Runtime backup option for SQLite databases guarantees successful backup copies when users are logged in to the server.
+While the backup is performed, users will be able to browse SystemWeaver data, but any write operation will lock all clients until the backup operation has been completed.
+Therefore, it is advisable to schedule backups when there is no activity on the server.
 As always, since each environment is different, it is advisable that you complete a performance test prior.

 Backup Using Bat File